Overview

 The driver also provides a blocking, synchronous API.

-To use the synchronous API, add the either the "sync"
+To use the tokio synchronous API, add the "sync" feature flag to

 Synchronous Code Example